ooni/2023-05-richer-input/DESIGN.md

 is needed.
 We could use this component.
 Or, we could choose to instead generate a random report ID inside the probe.
 If we follow the latter path, though, we must include a "session ID" as an annotation, since this is useful to ooni/data analysis.
-Adding a "session ID" anyway seems in any case an useful idea.
+Adding a "session ID" seems a useful idea anyway.

 ## Handwaving: running telegram with no backend support